Local Eagle Scout earns 138th merit badge, completing rare feat

-GRANTVILLE, Pa. — A Central Pennsylvania Eagle Scout on Sunday completed a rare feat, earning all 138 of the merit badges offered by Boy Scouts of America.
+GRANTVILLE, Pa. — A central Pennsylvania Eagle Scout on Sunday completed a rare feat, earning all 138 of the merit badges offered by Boy Scouts of America (BSA).

-Benjamin LaVerdiere of Troop 262 in Grantville, Dauphin County on Sunday completed the requirements for the Oceanography merit badge, BSA said.
+Benjamin LaVerdiere of Troop 262 in Grantville, Dauphin County completed the requirements for the Oceanography merit badge on Sunday, BSA said.

 Since its inception in 1910, between 350 and 500 Scouts have earned every available merit badge, according to BSA.